 Now in possession of a degree in mechanical engineering from one of Canada’s most prestigious universities, Schachner is faced with a dilemma.
 The 24-year-old can calculate how changing the diameter of pipes might change the pressure or speed of water inside, but says, “I don’t feel confident [enough] to build very much of anything.”
 He’s not be alone.

 For years, Canada has talked about the shortage of new engineers to keep up with the growth in the mining, energy and transportation industries.
-In the next five years alone, Engineers Canada forecasts annual job openings for 2,500 civil engineers, 2,100 mechanical engineers, 1,800 electrical and electronic engineers, and 400 chemical engineers, not to mention thousands more split among computer, aerospace, geological, mining and industrial engineering.
+[By 2020], Engineers Canada forecasts annual job openings for 2,500 civil engineers, 2,100 mechanical engineers, 1,800 electrical and electronic engineers, and 400 chemical engineers, not to mention thousands more split among computer, aerospace, geological, mining and industrial engineering.

 In response, Canadian universities have expanded their engineering programs.
 As it stands, many students tend to come out of higher education—especially in engineering—with strong analytical skills and the ability to focus well on closed-ended problems, says Brian Frank, director of program development in the faculty of engineering and applied science at Queen’s University.
 Give them a problem, and they are very capable of plugging variables into the equations to get the answer.
 It’s the kind of work students dub “plug-and-chug,” he says.
 But Frank wanted to know: “How well are we preparing students to solve more realistic problems that are more open-ended?
 That are messier?
 That have conflicting goals or unknown goals?
 That led us down the road to looking at critical thinking.”